oddbird/oddsite/content/docs/grid-template.rst

 we provide a ``content-macros.j2#icon_block`` macro, that uses YAML data from the page header.
 This should be used outside the ``rst`` wrapper macro.
+You can have more than one group of icons, but each would have their own unique group name.
+For instance, the ``my-blocks`` example below is one group, and you could have a second titled ``best-blocks``.

 .. code:: yaml

   my-blocks:
-    - title: 'You can add subtitles'
+    - title: 'You can add subtitles are wrapped in an h3'
-      icon: 'miriam'
+      icon: 'filename-of-icon-without.svg'
       text: 'Icon-block data must be structured as YAML...'
     - icon: 'miriam'
       text: 'Titles are optional, but icon and text are required...'